UPDATE: Columbia police announce warrants in recent homicides, ask for help

 E'quan Spain, 19, was shot near 5th Street and Park Avenue and taken to the hospital in a private vehicle around 2 a.m.
 Sept.
 14 where he was later pronounced dead.
 Spain was in the car with two others when the three men were shooting at another car.

-The second suspect is Javion Wallace-Lawhorn.
+The second suspect is Javion Lawhorn-Wallace.
 He is wanted for the homicide of Nadria Wright, Chief Jones announced.

 Nadria Wright was killed in a shooting near Forest and Grand Avenues around 11:55 p.m.
 Sept.
 13. She and 28-year-old Sam Baldwin IV were in a car when they were shot at.
 The crime scene included a car with multiple broken windows.
 Police said the vehicle struck a utility pole in front of Ridgeway Elementary School-nearly a block from where it came to rest.
 Baldwin was left with life threatening injuries.